1saadahmed1/XFounderFinder-V2/README.md

 See the [LICENSE.md](LICENSE.md) file for full details.

 ## Acknowledgements

-- Force Graph 3D for the visualization engine
 - Streamlit for the web application framework
 - NetworkX for graph algorithms
 - Google Gemini API for AI-powered analysis